katrinbschmid/BurnedPizzaClassifier/README.md

-You can try by uploading your ow image at https://teachablemachine.withgoogle.com/models/Wvc2fmHP0/ I want to give object detection next.
+You can try by uploading your ow image at https://teachablemachine.withgoogle.com/models/Wvc2fmHP0/

-TODO need more pictures (most of them are form restaurant reviews).
+TODO: I want to give object detection next.
-All images stored in data folder.
+All images are stored in data folder.

 ![Alt text](pizza.jpg?raw=true "result")